open-telemetry/opentelemetry-specification/specification/trace/api.md

 additional exception-specific parameters and all other parameters being optional (because they have defaults from the exception semantic convention).

+#### Get TracerProvider

+To simplify the configuration of instrumented libraries that may not rely on a global `TracerProvider` instance, a `Span` SHOULD provide a method to retrieve the `TracerProvider` instance that was used to create the `Tracer` that created the `Span`.
+If this method is provided but accessing the `TracerProvider` instance is not possible, then a `Span` MUST return a no-op `TracerProvider`.

+The returned value MUST be the same for the entire Span lifetime.
+This method SHOULD be called `TracerProvider`.

 ### Span lifetime

 Span lifetime represents the process of recording the start and the end